javintx/mower/README.md

 ## Assumptions

 - The mower executes the command and then verify if it has any problem.
+    - When mower move outside the plateau, the mower stops and does not occupy any coordinate in the plateau.
+    - When mower crashed with any previous mower, the mower stops and occupy the same coordinate as crashed mower.

 ## Architecture

 - Hexagonal architecture implemented with TDD in Java 11.
 - JUnit5 with Mockito is used for unit tests.
     + mock-maker-inline extension used for final classes.

 ### Core hexagon